 While the evolutionary purpose remains up for debate, the medical significance of the Moro reflex is clear.
 Doctors test for it as a sign of a healthy growing brain, whereas the absence of the response or the presence of it for too long is an indicator that something is wrong.
 When babies only display the Moro reflex on one side, it could signal neurological development delays or mean the baby endured an injury to the brachialplexus, peripheral nerve, or clavicle during vaginal birth.
 That’s fairly common and can be treated surgically.
-A persistent Moro reflex beyond the 6 months of age is troublesome as well.
+A Moro reflex that persists beyond 6 months of age is troublesome as well.

 “Absence of the response may indicate a birth injury, severe birth asphyxia, intracranial hemorrhage, brain malformation, muscular weakness, or cerebral palsy,” warns orthopedic surgeon Dr. Anthony Kouri.
 “Conversely, a hyperactive Moro reflex is often due to drug withdrawal from maternal drug use during pregnancy, but can be due to other conditions.”